Fort Lauderdale Florida

 The entity Ivy

-Still a gentle spirit, gracious hostess with a courageous mind to serve others; is very active indeed.
+Still a gentle spirit, and a gracious hostess with a courageous mind to serve others.
+She is very active indeed.

 Always a gracious hostess, caring for people in her home.

 The third floor attic has very narrow, difficult steps with no rail leading up to the attic.
-Staff that have had to go there to retrieve items needed below worry Ivy, who doesn’t want any of the staff to fall.
+Staff who have had to go there to retrieve items needed below worry Ivy, who doesn’t want them to fall.

-The friendly unseen presence of Ivy, and her actual apparition is accompanied with the aroma of her favorite perfume.
+The friendly unseen presence of Ivy, and her actual apparition, are accompanied with the aroma of her favorite perfume.

-Ivy shows her dislike to some by blowing in their ear and will give others that she likes “a warm feeling”.
+Ivy shows her dislike to some by blowing in their ears and will give others whom she likes “a warm feeling”.

 The entity known as Augustus Cromartie